Tsukune

 Tsukune (つくね、捏、捏ね) is a Japanese chicken meatball most often cooked yakitori style (but also can be fried, baked, or boiled) and sometimes covered in a sweet soy or yakitori tare, which is often mistaken for teriyaki sauce.

 Summary

 Thickeners are added to ground material, such as beef, pork, or fowl, and occasionally fish or lamb.
 The mixture is then kneaded and molded into a dumpling or skewered.

 It also refers to a fish meatball, which is added to hot soup and called tsumire-jiru (つみれ汁), or fish ball soup.
-Tsukune is also enjoyed as tsukune nabe, a Japanese steamboat dish with local varieties found in regions in Japan.
+Tsukune is also eaten as tsukune nabe, a Japanese steamboat dish with local varieties found in regions in Japan.

 Traditionally, a fish fillet was ground using suribachi (すり鉢（すりばち or 擂鉢)) grinding-bowl in Japan, but blenders are now typically used.

 Tsukune are traditionally placed on a bamboo skewer grilled over fire or charcoal but can also be prepared unskewered in a frying pan on the stove top.